tonghuikang/blog/_posts/2025-06-11-mindset-for-ai-software-engineering.md

 ---

-AI will soon act as your peer software engineer.
-Similar to how you empower your human software engineer, this is how you empower your AI software engineer

 Notes to add
 - Velocity is measured differently.
 It is okay to wait for one week to solve a very hard problem - e.g. hard to reproduce bug.
 Compute cost might be a problem.
 - Tasks are as difficult as connecting a verifier.
+Talk about how I spent two fix to change one line of code (C++ segfault).
 - Models will get better.
 Build the tools that anticipate the models getting better.
+- Do I need to remember this -> do I need to know how to execute this process?
+- two weeks to solve a segfault, that is bad
+- AI would prefer to use Claude Code

 Headings
 - The cost calculation has changed
-- Think of how to automate everything you do
+- everything you do, Think of how to automate
+- what are rare resources and what are not rare resources, limiting factors
+- rethink of the level scrutiny.
+You spend one hour writing a docstring, but do people really care?
+- text as the medium of communication. screw the janky UIs no more button clicking.
+AI would prefer to use Claude Code then some sus no-code tools
+- if AI cant execute, your processes and system is bad, not AI is bad

 ### From implementer to orchestrator